Anteproperispomenon/kwak-orth/README.md

       to allow drag-and-drop operation.
 This
       option should work even if you copy the program to other computers of the same architecture.
+      If on Mac OS, look at `command_files/README.md` for info on how to use drag-and-drop operation.

    2. Run the program through stack.
 This has the advantage of re-compiling the program each